4-DMAPandSadness/EfsTA/User Guide.md

 ### Please make sure the selected folder contains *.txt files ending with "spectra.txt", "delays.txt" and "lambda.txt".

 This error occurs when the selected directory does not contain the data in an importable maner.
-Make sure that in your working folder the data is saved as three separate ".txt"-files ending with "spectra.txt" for the spectral date, "delays.txt" for the delays and "lambda.txt" for the wavelengths.
+Make sure that in your working folder the data is saved as three separate ".txt"-files ending with "spectra.txt" for the spectral data, "delays.txt" for the delays and "lambda.txt" for the wavelengths.